The historical course of museums in Greece

 Basic functions of modern museums

 According to the ICOM definition, modern museums are still expected to perform their traditional role, which is the collection, documentation, curation, preservation and exhibition of artefacts; furthermore, they are expected to perform new roles, which enhance the relationship between a museum and the broader public (e.g. research, education, entertainment).
-Their most recent role is maintaining balance between government regulations and private initiatives; this balance is nowadays challenged by the development of private artefact collections for commercial purposes.
+Their most recent role is maintaining a balance between government regulations and private initiatives; this balance is nowadays challenged by the development of private artefact collections for commercial purposes.

 Final summary